-It will therefore be advisable to venture into the screen settings, brightness, and gamma above all.
-However, unfortunately, this monitor is not the most flexible that we have been able to see: you will only find it after hard work.
+It will therefore be advisable to venture into the c24g1 screen settings, brightness, and gamma above all.
+However, unfortunately, this gaming monitor is not the most flexible that we have been able to see. you will only find it after hard work.
 Colors are considered faithful.
 Therefore, it will be necessary to realize that this is a screen to work on to have a truly satisfactory rendering.
-The contrasts are intended to be very realistic and approach the masters in the field, and this is the big advantage of the screen, obviously thanks to its VA panel.
+The contrasts are intended to be very realistic and approach the masters in the field. this is the big advantage of the c24g1 screen, obviously thanks to its VA panel.

 A very correct response time

-IN this AOC C24G1 gamer screen, the input-lag is around 8ms on average, an excellent finding for a VA panel.
-As a reminder, there are different types of panels: VA, IPS, TN, and OLED, each with its own strengths.
-For the VA panel, it is in terms of contrasts that is the big advantage (which was also verified earlier in the test), despite their reputation for “slow panels” and imperfect viewing angles; it is, therefore, a very good score to have 8ms of input lag on this screen.
+In this AOC C24G1 24 gamer screen, the input lag is around 8ms on average, an excellent finding for a VA panel.
+As a reminder, there are different types of panels: VA, IPS, TN, and OLED, each with its strengths.
+For the VA panel, it is in terms of contrasts that is the big advantage (which was also verified earlier in the test), despite their reputation for “slow panels” and imperfect viewing angles; it is, therefore, a very good score to have 1ms of input lag on this screen.